ray5273/comentario/docs/content/_index.en.md

 {{< /card >}}

 {{< card title="Anonymous or logged-in" image="/img/home/cd-auth.jpg" >}}
-You can choose whether [anonymous or only authenticated](/configuration/frontend/domain/authentication) users can leave comments.
-We also support social login.
+You can choose whether [users have to register](/configuration/frontend/domain/authentication) to leave comments.
+We also support social login and Single Sign-On.
 {{< /card >}}

 {{< card title="Keep it clean" image="/img/home/cd-clean.jpg" >}}